Updated for 2022

 128 Church St NW, Vienna

 Speaking of endless pie variations, did you know that the U.K. is known for its baked and fried pies?
 They call them pasties (pronounced past-ees).
 It’s so well-known, in fact, that every year since 2012, Cornwall has held the World Pasty Championships.
-Even cooler, Fairfax County’s very own Pure Pasty Co. in Vienna won the Open Savoury Company category for two years in a row from 2018 to 2020.
+Even cooler, Fairfax County’s very own Pure Pasty Co. in Vienna won the Open Savoury Company category for three years in a row from 2018 to 2020.
 In 2021, they snagged BOTH the second and third place titles in the same category!
 If you’re unfamiliar with a pasty, (1) they’re amazing and (2) they’re full of meat and veggies wrapped within a delicious pastry.
 What’s awesome about Pure Pasty Co. is their attention to detail and their commitment to using better ingredients.
-Their famous crust is made with heritage flour and sustainable shortening, their chicken is all-natural, free-range, never with antibiotics, and their beef is all natural and grass-fed.
+Their famous crust is made with heritage flour and sustainable shortening, their chicken is all-natural, free-range, never with antibiotics, and their beef is all-natural and grass-fed.